z4kn4fein/stashbox/docs/diagnostics/utilities.md

 ## Is Registered?
 <!-- panels:start -->
 <!-- div:left-panel -->
-There might be cases where you want to find out whether a service is registered into the container or not.
+With the `IsRegistered()` function, you can find out whether a service is registered into the container or not.

-You can also verify that an implementation is registered with a given name.
+It returns `true` only when the container has a registration with the given type (and name).
+It only checks the actual container's registrations.
+For every other cases, you should use the `CanResolve()` method.
 <!-- div:right-panel -->
 <!-- tabs:start -->
 #### **Generic API**